 Ministry of Energy and Norwegian Offshore Directorate

-The Ministry of Petroleum and Energy is responsible for resource management and the petroleum sector as a whole.
+The Ministry of Energy is responsible for resource management and the petroleum sector as a whole.
 It is also responsible for the working environment and for safety and emergency preparedness in the petroleum sector.
 The Ministry is also responsible for managing the state’s ownership interests in Gassco AS.

-The Norwegian Petroleum Directorate is a subordinate agency of the Ministry of Petroleum and Energy.
+The Norwegian Offshore Directorate is a subordinate agency of the Ministry of Energy.
 It plays a key role in petroleum management and is an important advisory body for the Ministry.
 The Directorate exercises administrative authority over petroleum exploration and production on the Norwegian continental shelf, and has powers to adopt regulations and make decisions under the petroleum legislation.

-The Petroleum Safety Authority Norway is a subordinate agency of the Ministry of Petroleum and Energy and is responsible for technical and operational safety, emergency preparedness to deal with both accidents and wilful acts such as sabotage, and the working environment throughout the petroleum industry.
+The Norwegian Ocean Industry Authority is a subordinate agency of the Ministry of Energy and is responsible for technical and operational safety, emergency preparedness to deal with both accidents and wilful acts such as sabotage, and the working environment throughout the petroleum industry.

 Ministry of Finance

 The Ministry of Finance has the overall responsibility for the taxation system for the petroleum sector.
 The Petroleum Tax Office is part of the Norwegian Tax Administration, which is subordinate to the Ministry of Finance.
 The main function of the Petroleum Tax Office is to ensure correct assessment and collection of the taxes laid down by the political authorities.

 The Directorate of Norwegian Customs is responsible for correct assessment and payment of the NOx tax.

 The Ministry of Finance is also responsible for management of the Government Pension Fund Global.
 Operative responsibility has been delegated to Norges Bank (the Norwegian central bank).

 Ministry of Trade, Industry and Fisheries

 The Ministry of Trade, Industry and Fisheries is responsible for managing the state's ownership interests in Equinor ASA (former Statoil), Petoro AS and for the State's Direct Financial Interest (SDFI) in the petroleum industry.
 It is also consulted as part of the procedures for awarding licences, to facilitate coexistence between the petroleum and fisheries industries.

 Ministry of Climate and Environment